chrisnoonan98675/site/xl-release/how-to/configure-the-remote-completion-plugin.markdown

 ## Security Recommendations
 - Enable whitelisting, then only emails to and from whitelisted domains will be processed for remote completion.
-- To prevent any data leakage, ongoing and incoming emails should be encrypted.
-IMAP and SMTP protocols should be encrypted with SSL/TLS.
+- IMAP and SMTP protocols should be encrypted with SSL/TLS to prevent any data leakage.
 - Set up SMTP authentication to control user access.
 - To prevent spamming, use content filters, enable DNS-based black lists (DNSBL) and SURBL (Spam URI Real-time Block Lists).
 Also maintain local blacklists of IP addresses of spam senders.
 Properly configure mail relay parameter of the email server to prevent open relay.
 - Activate Reverse DNS to block bogus senders.